gloveboxes/PyCon-Hands-on-Lab/README.md

 Follow me on Twitter [@dglover](https://twitter.com/dglover)

+## Tutorial Description

+### Python Debugging: Pro Tips and Not-So-Obvious Tricks

+If you are anything like me, when you started with Python 'print' was the debugger of choice.
+But you likely found that was slow, tedious, and didn't cut it for more complex problems.

+Let’s dive into methods for debugging remote python in environments such as CircuitPython, Raspberry Pi, Docker containers, remote Linux Servers, and Jupyter Notebooks.

+You’ll learn how to sync code to devices, attach debuggers, and step through your code.
+And existing (or newly forged) Jupyter fans will learn tips to debug your notebooks.

+This fun session covers a range of scenarios and empowers you to supercharge your debugging techniques!

 ## Hardware Requirements

 1. Bring your own laptop running one of the follow Operating Systems: